 We needed the Nest Thermostat with the hot water control to replace our old Myson two-channel timer which we had been using for many years to control the central heating and hot water.

 We wanted to be able to have more control over the heating and hot water in the house and also wanted to remotely control the hot water when out walking with the dogs.
 They sometimes roll in fox or badger mess and get very smelly and so being able to get back home to have hot water ready to shower them off would be a big advantage.

 There are other remote access systems available in the United Kingdom but they nearly all needed to be installed by a “professional” and would only be connected to a modern boiler.
 As our gas boiler is over 50 years old we didn’t think they would set everything up as the boiler doesn’t have all the “modern” features, but has lasted a lot longer than any modern boiler our friends have had installed in their homes which seem to need to be fixed very often or replaced every few years which didn’t seem to be very efficient when you add the cost of a new boiler into the annual running costs!

 Upon opening the box, we found the following items:

 - Nest thermostat

 - Nest Heat Link

 - 4 Screws

-In the Kitchen we unscrewed the cover of the old controller and found that a section of the plaster was missing where the cables fed into the back of the controllers mount.
-We attached small labels to each of the cables so we knew where they needed to be connected to and then removed the old controllers wall bracket.
+In the Kitchen, we unscrewed the cover of the old controller and found that a section of the plaster was missing where the cables fed into the back of the controller mount.
+We attached small labels to each of the cables so we knew where they needed to be connected to and then removed the old controller's wall bracket.

 The Nest Thermostat doesn’t have the facility to turn on the hot water relay when the central heating is activated and so we needed to find a workaround to supply power to the hot water cable when the central heating output is enabled but also being isolated from the hot water output when the central heating is not needed and we only need to heat the water tank.